jrod55/pseudoDriftPy/README.md

 ## pseudoDriftPy

-pseudoDriftPy is a python implementation of the R package [pseudoDrift](https://github.com/jrod55/pseudoDrift), which is a tool for simulating and post-processing metabolomics data.
+pseudoDriftPy is a python implementation of the R package [pseudoDrift](https://github.com/jrod55/pseudoDrift), which is a tool for simulating and normalizing metabolomics data for signal drift and batch effects.

 ## Citation